How to Watch the 2021 Italian Grand Prix From AnywhereLast Updated by Kate Hawkins on March 01, 2021

 The best way to stream the races is with your browser or chosen streaming service’s app on your mobile device.
 If you want to watch the races on the big screen, you can use the Kodi app on your Smart TV or Fire Stick.
 To stream the F1 with Kodi, you’ll still need to use a VPN – add-ons like ESPN that are streaming the races are only available in the US.

-Yes, Formula 1 offers fans a chance to livestream every race of the Russian Grand Prix through its F1 TV Pro subscription package.
+Yes, Formula 1 offers fans a chance to livestream every race of the Italian Grand Prix through its F1 TV Pro subscription package.
 This on-demand, livestreaming package isn’t available worldwide (countries like Australia, Brazil, and the UK can’t purchase it locally) so you’ll need a VPN to change your virtual location and watch the races while connected.

 You get access to the driver’s onboard cameras and team radio too for an extra special race experience.
 You’ll also get unlimited access to race replays, highlights, and F1’s race archive!
-If you sign up in the US, you can get an annual or monthly subscription – I’ve found these were the best value options, especially if you want to stream more than the Russian Grand Prix.
+If you sign up in the US, you can get an annual or monthly subscription – I’ve found these were the best value options, especially if you want to stream more than the Italian Grand Prix.

 😃 Will there be more rounds added to the official calendar this year?